finance calculator

 How do I choose an effective tax rate?

-You can approximate it by taking last year’s total tax (from your return) and dividing by last year’s total taxable income.
-Adjust up or down if your income or deductions are very different this year.
+You can approximate it by taking last year’s total tax and dividing by last year’s taxable income, then adjusting if your income, deductions, or credits will differ this year.
+You may also build in state and local income taxes if you want a combined view.

 Does this tool use real tax brackets and deductions?

 No. It uses a single effective rate and a lump-sum credit amount for simplicity.
-For detailed calculations, use IRS worksheets or full tax software that applies brackets, deductions, and phaseouts.
+For detailed calculations, use IRS worksheets or full tax software that applies brackets, deductions, and phase-outs based on your filing status and state.

 Will this match my final refund exactly?

 Unlikely.
-It’s intended as a quick estimator to help you gauge whether you are generally over- or under-withheld.
+It is intended as a quick estimator to help you gauge whether you are generally over- or under-withheld.
 Many factors—such as additional income, deductions, credits, and penalties—affect your final result.

 Related calculators